HSG-calculator/Dream-Home/0_README.md

 Our project is divided into three files.

+Please read the introduction (PDF) file.
 The PDF file gives an overview about the projects and explains all parts in further detail.

 Please also download the HTML file which shows the code with the respective output.
 Moreover, it includes comments and interpretations of the code and the output.